Gnarus-G/maccel/README.md

 $$dy_f = dy_0 * (1 + aV)$$

-Where $dx$ and $dy$ are the directional displacement read from the mouse,
+Where $dx$ and $dy$ are the directional displacements read from the mouse,
-$i$ is the polling interval of the mouse; this would be 1ms if the polling rate if 1000Hz, and $a$ is the user provided acceleration factor
+$i$ is the polling interval of the mouse; this would be 1ms if the polling rate is 1000Hz, and $a$ is the user provided acceleration factor